 Bob Dylan once said, “The world don’t need any more songs.
 Unless someone’s gonna come along with a pure heart and has something to say.
 That’s a different story.”

-Set to release on Mother’s Day, May 14, 2017, ‘Wendy’ is a raw confessional of the distance Bo set between himself and his mother during her battle with Ovarian Cancer.
+‘Wendy’ is a raw confessional of the distance Bo set between himself and his mother during her battle with Ovarian Cancer.
 In the writing process, Bo finds himself caught in the emotional journey of revisiting loss’ darkest moments, causing a relapse into heartache, anger, and depression.
 However, through the reading of books left by his mother, Bo discovers his life purpose, enabling him to obtain true happiness.

 Comparable to the sounds of Troye Sivan and LANY, Bo’s soft, wounded vocals tell an impactful story over nostalgic, dream-pop instrumentals; a musical accomplishment the modern generation can easily appreciate.